 An anti-candida diet is a more original diet such as a modified raw food, Mediterranean, or paleo diet.
 This diet should contain no dairy products except ghee.
 This candida diet should, without exception, be organic.

-Anti-candida plant foods include: vegetables (mostly greens such as kale, broccoli, cauliflower, asparagus, or artichoke or non-sweet vegetables such as nopales or jicama — not potatoes or beet/carrot juices), fresh-pressed green juices, occasional soaked nuts and seeds (chia, hemp, sunflower), seaweeds, superherbs (including medicinal mushrooms such as reishi and chaga).
+Anti-candida plant foods include: vegetables (mostly greens such as kale, broccoli, cauliflower, asparagus, or artichoke or non-sweet vegetables such as nopales or jicama — not potatoes or beet/carrot juices), fresh-pressed green juices, occasional soaked nuts and seeds (chia seeds, hemp, sunflower), seaweeds, superherbs (including medicinal mushrooms such as reishi and chaga).
 As well as the great Chinese herbs: gynostemma, astragalus, ho shou wu, Rehmannia, pearl, etc. and Ayurvedic herbs: tulsi, ashwagandha, shilajit, etc.).
 Superfoods (especially green powdered grasses, marine phytoplankton, chlorella), young wild coconuts (not sugary Thai coconuts), raw coconut oil, olive oil, a wide variety of low-sugar fruits (see the list provided below).
 And if you find it absolutely necessary, one medium-sized, mildly sweet fruit or small fruit serving per day – berries are best.
 Sweet fruits of any type are not recommended while trying to knock out candida, but one has to remain in balance.
 Anti-candida animal foods include organic bone broths, ghee, and eggs.

 A superherb that provides excellent benefits against candida is reishi mushroom.
 Reishi mushroom extracts (powder and liquid) are widely available.
 Wild Reishi mushroom tea is highly sought after and recommended.
 If you find that the reishi extract is working for you, feel free to try other extraordinary medicinal mushrooms such as chaga, trametes, cordyceps, maitake, shiitake, Agaricus blazei, etc. Contrary to theories about avoiding mushrooms when dealing with a fungus-yeast-mold condition such as the theories of Dr. Robert Young, reishi, and the other noble medicinal mushrooms contain terpenes and polysaccharides that kill candida.
 Experience will prove this to you.